raspberrypi-aa/raspberrypi-aa.github.io/session4/requests.md

 {% endhighlight %}

 ### Creating a Forecast.IO account
-_ This service is free up to 10k requests per day.
-No billing info is needed to sign up. _
+*This service is free up to 10k requests per day.
+No billing info is needed to sign up.*

 1. Go to [http://https://developer.forecast.io/](http://https://developer.forecast.io/) and click the "Register" button in the top right corner.
 2. Make note of your API Key on the bottom of the screen

 ### Requesting forecast.io data
-Use Python-requests to get forecast data for a given location and then print out tomorrow's temperature
+Use Python-requests to get forecast data for a given location and then print out tomorrow's weather

 {% highlight python %}
 import requests